-Unless otherwise indicated herein, faculty shall, unless excused by the Dean of Faculty, meet all assigned classes, maintain office hours which are properly posted and approved by the Dean of Faculty, attend academic processions and convocations (can be excused only by the President), attend Faculty Assembly meetings, and attend meetings of committees of which they are members.
+Unless otherwise indicated herein, faculty shall, unless excused by the Chief Academic Officer, meet all assigned classes, maintain office hours which are properly posted and approved by the Chief Academic Officer, attend academic processions and convocations (can be excused only by the President), attend Faculty Assembly meetings, and attend meetings of committees of which they are members.
 Faculty will not be required to serve on more than four (4) institutional, faculty, peer- review, and/or ad hoc committees during an academic year.

 All full-time faculty are encouraged to engage in the life of the College, and beyond the required workload.
 College service, community service, active membership in professional associations or societies, and scholarly research all contribute toward the vitality of the College and should be included in an individual’s annual Faculty Development Report.

 Faculty proposing the addition of a new course will fill out a Proposal for New Course form and sign it.
 Copies of the proposal will be distributed to all members of the academic department where the course will be taught, and a meeting will be held to discuss the proposal.
 After the proposal has been discussed in the academic department, the faculty member will submit it to the Instructional Programs/Curriculum Committee.
 The Instructional Programs/Curriculum Committee will set a meeting date and distribute a copy of the Proposal for New Course form to all members of the faculty as part of the agenda for the meeting.

 The Instructional Programs/Curriculum Committee will approve or disapprove the proposed course, and submit the recommendation to the Chief Academic Officer.
 The Chief Academic Officer will recommend to the President either approval, with any appropriate modifications, or disapproval of the course.